Using Epsom salt for roses has long been a best friend and an excellent supplement for rose growers!

 Broadcast it like grass seed at a rate of about a cup per 100 hundred square feet.
 Work it into the soil very well before planting.

-Before planting rose bushes like knockouts, give them a nice soak in a gallon of lukewarm water with a 1/2 cup of Epsom salts.
+Before planting bushes like knockout roses, give the roots a nice soak in a gallon of lukewarm water with a mix of 1/2 cup of Epsom salts.

 When planting new bushes, put one tablespoon of Epsom salt at the bottom of the hole.
 Cover it over with dirt, then place the plant on top.